matt-bentley/CleanArchitecture/README.md

 The proxy configuration can be found in the `proxy.conf.js` file in the Angular project.

-## Entity Framework (EF) Core
+## Entity Framework Core

-Entity Framework is used as the database ORM for this proect.
+Entity Framework Core (EF) is used as the database ORM for this proect.

 Install the Entity Framework CLI
 ```bash